Findlay, Ohio minor league baseball history: History

 The Ohio State League played the 1938 season as a four–team league.
-The Findlay Browns continued play and finished in 3rd place.
-With a regular season record of 44–54 under manager Grover Hartley, Findlay was 12.0 games behind the 1st place Fostoria Red Birds in the regular season standings.
+The Findlay Browns continued play and finished in third place.
+With a regular season record of 44–54 under manager Grover Hartley, Findlay was 12.0 games behind the first place Fostoria Red Birds in the regular season standings.

 The Findlay Oilers won the 1939 Ohio State League pennant and made the Finals, as the league returned to a six–team league.
 The "Oilers" moniker was in place due to the loss of the affiliation with the St. Louis Browns, as most Ohio State League teams lost their major league affiliations.
 The "Oilers" moniker was in local reference to the University of Findlay, who still use the moniker today.
-The Findlay Oilers placed 1st in the regular season with a 86–62 record under Grover Hartley, finishing 1.5 games ahead of the 2nd place Fremont Green Sox.
+The Findlay Oilers placed first in the regular season with an 86–62 record under Grover Hartley, finishing 1.5 games ahead of the second place Fremont Green Sox.
 In the playoffs Findley defeated the Fostoria Red Birds 2 games to 0 and advanced.
 In the Finals, the Lima Pandas 4 defeated Findlay 4 games to 3.

-In the 1940 Ohio State League, the Findlay Oilers finished in 2nd place and returned to the finals.
-With a record of 70–46, managed by Grover Hartley and George Ruley, the Oilers finished 13.5 games behind the 1st place Lima Pandas in the six–team league.
+In the 1940 Ohio State League, the Findlay Oilers finished in second place and returned to the finals.
+With a record of 70–46, managed by Grover Hartley and George Ruley, the Oilers finished 13.5 games behind the first place Lima Pandas in the six–team league.
 In the 1940 Ohio State League playoffs, Findley defeated the Tiffin Mud Hens 3 games to 1 and advanced to their second consecutive Finals appearance.
 In a Finals rematch from the season before, the Lima Pandas again defeated Findley, 4 games to 2.

-In their final season of play, the 1941 Findlay "Browns" placed 6th and last in the six–team Ohio State League, returning to their former moniker.
-With a record of 37–65 in their final season under manager Grover Hartley, Findlay finished 31.5 games behind the 1st place Fremont Green Sox.
+In their final season of play, the 1941 Findlay "Browns" placed sixth and last in the six–team Ohio State League, returning to their former moniker.
+With a record of 37–65 in their final season under manager Grover Hartley, Findlay finished 31.5 games behind the first place Fremont Green Sox.
 After the conclusion of the 1941 season, the Ohio State League ceased play until 1944 due to World War II.
 Findlay did not field a franchise when the Ohio State League returned to play.

 Findlay, Ohio has not hosted another minor league team.